 webMethods.io B2B uses certificate sets.
 A certificate set is a certificate chain when it has one or more ordered certificates and a private key.
 If a certificate chain has a single certificate, it must be self-signed.
 If a set has multiple certificates, it must have a root, intermediate (optional), and node certificate as shown in the following figure.

-webMethods.io B2B supports three usage as authentication mechanisms for certificates:
+webMethods.io B2B supports three usages as authentication mechanisms for certificates:

 - Secure Socket Layer (SSL)